Coldzer0/ImGui-Pascal/README.md

 - [ChatGPT](https://chat.openai.com)

 ### Change log
+##### 29/11/2023
+- A Full rework for the APIs
+- Adding ImPlot Support ( APIs Still in progress )
+- Support windows 32bit

 ##### 17/11/2023
 - Allow static linking on windows with FPC ( no static for Delphi :P )
 - And wrote the entire `OpenGL3 renderer` in `Pure-Pascal`